Applicability

 - Run the sample program.

-Step 1: Check the versions of Node.js and npm
+Step 1: Check the Node.js and npm versions

-Open your terminal and run the following commands to check the versions of Node.js and npm:
+Open the terminal and run the following command to check the versions of Node.js and npm:

 node -v